What it looks like to be filled and overflowing

 - Is the pressure to perform for God or others what drives you?
 How can you tell the difference between when you’re striving and when you’re overflowing?

-- Do you believe God is pleased with you simply because you are His creation?
+- Do you believe God is pleased with you simply because you are a new creation in Christ?
 Take a few minutes to sit in silence and ask God to tell you what He loves about you.